lmagyar/prim-sync/README.md

                                      Note: currently only the .lock file is stored here
                                      Note: if you access the same server from multiple clients, you have to specify the same --remote-state-prefix option everywhere to prevent concurrent access
   --overwrite-destination            don't use temporary files and renaming for failsafe updates - it is faster, but you will definitely shoot yourself in the foot when used with bidirectional sync
+  --folder-symlink-as-destination    enables writing and deleting symlinked folders and files in them on the local side - it can make sense, but you will definitely shoot yourself in the foot
   --ignore-locks [MINUTES]           ignore locks left over from previous run, optionally only if they are older than MINUTES minutes

 logging: